 Rick had lived in Ukraine for some of 2019, and had been researching a book on the history of Ukraine.
 Both Rick and Kevin have long histories of activism and direct action.
 Rick worked for a decade as a homeless counselor, has led many environmental projects, and has successfully done foreign direct aid work previously.
 Kevin has also worked with the homeless, as a labor organizer and in support of autonomous housing in several different nations around the world.

 The Sunflower Project was formed as a 501c3 Nonprofit Corporation in the United States, legally established on March 8th, 2022*.
-We are operationally based in Warsaw, Poland and Mykolaiv, Ukraine, and have also been legally established as a charity foundation (The Sunflower Project Poland) within Poland.
+We are operationally based in Warsaw, Poland and Mykolaiv, Ukraine, and have also been legally established as a charity foundation within Ukraine and Poland.
 We work from Mykolaiv when we are not delivering aid around Ukraine.
 We have multiple vehicles of our own, most notably an incredibly tough truck with a trailer and a large cargo van, which we use to transport aid into Ukraine.
 We both source aid items ourselves, and work with partners who have aid supplies and need drivers and transportation.
+We also support de-mining activities and UXO education in the liberated territories of Ukraine.

 We have the support of a several part-time, highly skilled volunteers in the States, and have had a few full-time volunteers show up to help us out in Europe, and we are immensely grateful to them all.
 We are working in partnership with several other organizations to deliver aid to Ukraine, among them DTCare, Darkhorse Benefits, Greater Good Charities, Road 2 Relief, EastLancs4Ukraine, Volunteering and Help Center, Ukrainian Catholic University (UCU), Ternopil National Medical University, Project CURE, and Medic Corps, as well as a number of independent activists and operators who have provided crucial support.